 Now I know every wedding blog you’ve ever read goes on about how they loved capturing Tarzan and Jane’s wedding and how it was the most magical jungle ceremony they ever witnessed blah blah blah.
 That said, my cousin’s wedding was EXCEPTIONALLY beautiful.
 Both of them looked great and very much in love.
 The ceremony location under the oak tree at her mom’s house was the ideal backdrop for a country wedding.

-To capture a wedding properly, mixing posed formal portraits with candid photojournalism is crucial.
+To capture a wedding, I like to use a mix of posed formal portraits with candid photojournalism .
 Excessive candid shots can render formal portraits unpolished and less flattering.
 Conversely, insufficient photojournalism might suppress the couple’s authentic personality and emotions.

 No matter the approach, ensuring each shot looks authentic and harmonious is vital for storytelling in the wedding album.
 Here is my best attempt to craft an album that Rob and Abbey will cherish forever.